Introduction to Social Media Identity Theft

 6. Use strong passwords

 Using strong, unique passwords for each of your social media accounts is crucial to prevent hackers from accessing your personal information.
 Avoid using common phrases or personal information in your passwords, as these can be easily guessed by hackers.
 Password should include upper and lower case letters, symbols & numbers.
-You should change passwords frequently.
+You should change passwords frequently and check their reliability with a password strength test.
 Moreover, there should be two-factor authentication for extra security.

 7. Avoid public Wi-Fi